Master of Psychology (Forensic)

 Fees & Scholarships

-All places within this degree are Commonwealth supported.
-This means that if you receive an offer from UNSW Sydney as a domestic student, you will have a substantial proportion of your fees subsidised by the Australian government.
-Start your application today with our guide on how to apply.
+You may be eligible for a Commonwealth Supported Place (CSP) for this degree.
+Domestic students who receive a CSP will have a substantial proportion of their fees subsidised by the Australian government.
+Start your postgraduate application today with our guide on how to apply.

 *The indicative Commonwealth Supported Place (CSP) fees are an estimate based on the relevant student contribution band/s for a Commonwealth Supported Place undertaking a standard full-time load of 48 units of credit per year (1 Equivalent Full Time Student Load/1 EFTSL).
 To find out more about Commonwealth Supported Places visit Postgraduate Commonwealth Support.